HindHesham/FashionLounfe/README.md

 ## Installation:
 - clone repo
-- run command “ nom install “
+- run command “ npm install “
 - for serve “ ionic serve” / or “ onic cordova run android “ for run in device.